The key to any effective weight loss program is (much to the chagrin of most people)... diet and nutrition.

 Contrarily, if you feel famished and weak, and weight is coming off very quickly, you may be in too large of a calorie deficit due to overestimating your calories.

 How do you keep track of your calories once you've counted?
-I like to keep a running count either in my head or on the calculator on my phone.
+I like to keep a running count either in my head or on the calculator on my phone, while some people swear by food journals.
 Tell me how you do it in the comments!